qiwi/inno_ts/README.md

         });
     }),
     async (ctx: Context, next: () => any): Promise<void> => {
-       // you can access your data by ctx.validatedData parameter await next();
+       // you can access your data by ctx.validatedData (.camelCase or .originalCase) parameter await next();
     })
 );